python-poetry/poetry/docs/basic-usage.md

 ### Activating the virtual environment

-The easiest way to activate the virtual environment is to create a new shell with `poetry shell`.
+The easiest way to activate the virtual environment is to create a nested shell with `poetry shell`.

 To deactivate the virtual environment and exit this new shell type `exit`.
 To deactivate the virtual environment without leaving the shell use `deactivate`.

 {{% note %}}
-**Why a new shell?**
+**Why a nested shell?**

 Child processes inherit their environment from their parents, but do not share them.
-As such, any modifications made by a child process, is not persisted after the child process exits.
+As such, any modifications made by a child process is not persisted after the child process exits.
 A Python application (Poetry), being a child process, cannot modify the environment of the shell that it has been called from such that an activated virtual environment remains active after the Poetry command